-Children crushing limestone at a gold mine in Benin.
-Photographed by Gianotti E., 2001. © ILO or stones to crush a soft rock called limestone into a powder that may contain gold.
-These children work for a gold mining company in Benin.
-They are using bricks The powder is then washed away and if there is gold, it is collected
+Millions of children around the world work long hours every day, often in places that are dirty and unpleasant.
+Sometimes the work is hard.
+Even small children may be required to work hard or stones to crush a soft rock called limestone into a powder that may contain gold These children work for a gold mining company in Benin.
+They are using bricks The powder is then washed away and if there is gold, it is collected.